Villano V: World Championship Wrestling (1996–2000)

-Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of luchadores in 1996.
+Villano IV and V began working for World Championship Wrestling (WCW) as part of the influx of Mexican professional wrestlers in 1996.
 Villano V made his debut at the 1996 World War 3 event as part of the Three Ring, 60 man battle royal.
 Subsequently, Los Villanos worked mainly the weekend shows such as WCW World Wide and WCW Saturday Night.
 The brothers played the role of a heel and would occasionally cheat by switching places while the referee was distracted (all Villanos wore identical attire, aside from their Roman numeral distinctions).
 Los Villanos made a couple of appearances on WCW's main shows and PPVs such as Villano IV teaming with Konnan and La Parka to defeat Juventud Guerrera, Ciclope and Super Calo at SuperBrawl VII.
 They also worked an eight-man tag match at Clash of the Champions XXXV, alongside Psychosis and Silver King against Guerrera, Super Calo, Héctor Garza and Lizmark Jr. While working in WCW, Villano IV suffered a neck injury as a result of a failed move by Kanyon and Raven.
 The injury threatened to force Villano IV into retirement, but he was able to recover and was back teaming with Villano V in WCW in 2000.